ChroGPS Dash

 - Zero Client-Side Bloat: No external charting libraries (like Chart.js) are used.

 - Signal Integrity Monitor: ChroGPS Dash introduces a real-time Signal Integrity Monitor that goes beyond simple “Fix/No-Fix” status.
-This feature analyzes the signal quality (SNR) of currently used satellites to generate a health score for your antenna installation…
+This feature analyzes the signal quality (SNR) of currently active satellites to generate a health score for your antenna installation…

 - Signal Health Score: A visual 0–100% progress bar indicates the overall quality of your GPS lock.